nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 carefully to be understood.
 That using and updating models is a cyclical process.
 That models provide more deductive conclusions than can be easily considered all at once by the author of the model.
-That we can use our prior experience formulate novel explanations from incomplete information[^67].
+That we can use our prior experience to formulate novel explanations from incomplete information[^67].

 The Theory's major departure from either discipline is in constructing